tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step1_openapi_object.md

 * This OpenAPI tutorial shows the spec in context of a simple weather API [introduced earlier](docapis_scenario_for_using_weather_api.html) in this course.
 * The OpenAPI tutorial shows how the spec information gets populated in [Swagger UI](https://github.com/swagger-api/swagger-ui).
-* The OpenAPI tutorial is a subset of the information in both the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) and the [Swagger specification commentary](https://swagger.io/docs/specification/about/).
+* The OpenAPI tutorial is a subset of the information in both the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) and the [OpenAPI specification commentary](https://swagger.io/docs/specification/about/).
 * The OpenAPI tutorial covers the 3.0 version of the OpenAPI spec, which is the latest version.

 ## The root-level objects in OpenAPI spec